|site search by freefind|

-With stevia, just a little tiny bit goes a long way, so both of the products below should last at least six months, even if you take the aggressive dose of essiac three times per day.
+We love how essiac tastes with a little stevia added, and we think you will too!
+With stevia, just a tiny bit goes a long way, so both of the products shown below should last at least six months, even if you take the aggressive dose of essiac (which is 3 oz. three times per day).
 The cool thing is that stevia can also provide some health benefits of it's own.
 To learn more about them, scroll down!

 2. Weight control

 Disclaimer: Stevia has not been FDA tested and has not been FDA approved as a treatment or cure for any health problem.
 We do not represent it as such on this site.
 You must determine whether stevia is a dietary supplement you could benefit from.
-We have provided accounts and descriptions that represent the opinions of a variety of experts in the alternative treatment world as well as actual users of stevia.
+We have provided accounts and descriptions that represent the opinions of a variety of experts in the alternative health world as well as actual users of stevia.
 We do not endorse anything on this site as medical fact.